 Indiana Legion.
 Operations of the Indiana Legion.
 Indianapolis: W.R.
 Holloway, State Printer, 1865.

-Indiana Legion Papers, Indiana State Archives, Commission on Public Records, Indianapolis.
+Indiana Legion Papers, Indiana State Archives, Archives and Records Administration, Indianapolis.

 Indiana National Guard.
 A History of the National Guard of Indiana.
 Indianapolis: W.D.
 Pratt,

 Report of Major-General Love of the Indiana Legion.
 Indianapolis: Joseph J. Bingham, State